 Jacobson, R. (1987).
 Language in literature, Cambridge, MA: Harvard University Press.

 Jetton, T. L, and Shanahan, C. ((Eds.).
 2012).
 Adolescent literacy in the academic disciplines: General principles and practical strategies.
 New York: Guilford Press.

 Kerlin, S.C., McDonald, S.P., Kelly, G.J.
 (2010).
 Complexity of secondary scientific data sources and students' argumentative discourse.
 International Journal of Science Education, 32, 1207-1225.

 Kuhn, D. (1992).
 Thinking as argument.
 Harvard Educational Review, 6, 155-179.

 Larkin, J.H.
 (1983).
 The role of problem representation in physics.
-In D. Gentner, & A. Stevens (Eds.), Mental Models.
+In D. Gentner, and A. Stevens (Eds.), Mental Models.
 Mahwah, New Jersey: Lawrence Erlbaum.

 Lee, C. D.(1995).
 A culturally based cognitive apprenticeship: Teaching African American high school students skills in literary interpretation.
 Reading Research Quarterly, 30(4), 608-630.